delta-io/delta-rs/docs/usage/working-with-partitions.md

 # Create a table partitioned by the "country" column
 write_deltalake("tmp/partitioned-table", df, partition_by=["country"])
 ```

-The structure in the “tmp/partitioned-table” folder is showing how Delta Lake organizes data by the partition column.
-The “_delta_log” folder holds transaction metadata, while each “country=<value>” subfolder contains the Parquet files for rows matching that partition value.
+The structure in the "tmp/partitioned-table" folder shows how Delta Lake organizes data by the partition column.
+The "_delta_log" folder holds transaction metadata, while each "country=<value>" subfolder contains the Parquet files for rows matching that partition value.
 This layout allows efficient queries and updates on partitioned data.
 ```plaintext
 tmp/partitioned-table/
 ├── _delta_log/